 In the United States, car accidents are the leading cause of death in children between the ages of three and fourteen.
-Parents and caretakers may not be able to prevent every car accident, but there are important safety standards that parents can follow to keep their kids safer.
+Parents and caretakers may not be able to prevent every car accident, but there are important safety standards that parents can follow to keep their Child Passenger safer.

 While many expensive options exist, the best car seat for your child’s safety is going to fulfill two main objectives.
 First, the seat will buckle properly into your vehicle, whether it uses a seat belt, or the LATCH system.
 Second, the straps on the car seat will fit snuggly around your child.